petenorth/angular-5-example/README.md

 https://github.com/petenorth/nodejs8-openshift-slave

 This slave image also includes Google Chrome which allows the ng test CLI goal (which requires Google Chrome) to be run.
-The resulting image is available in docker hub
+The resulting image is available in docker hub (the image is a bit big, feel free to create a custom image leaving out Google Chrome but note that the `ng test` step will need to be removed as well)

 https://hub.docker.com/r/petenorth/nodejs8-openshift-slave/